Kim So-won: 2015–2020: Debut with GFriend, solo activities and contract termination

-2021–present: Acting career
+2021–present: Acting career and business

 On August 2, 2021, it was announced that she has signed with IOK Company as an actress under her birth name.
 On September 30, she made her acting debut in the television film My Chilling Roommate alongside iKon's Jung Chan-woo.
 On December 1, Kim was cast in the short-form horror film 4:44 Seconds.
 The film is set to release on November 1, 2024.

+On January 24, Kim registered her official YouTube channel, uploading her first video on March 2.
+However, the channel would remain dormant for over 2 years until October 10, 2024, after which she would begin to upload weekly videos.

 On November 15, 2022, it was announced that Kim had signed a contract with Oui Entertainment, continuing her acting career under stage name "Kim So-won".

 On August 8, 2024, Oui Entertainment announced that Kim would be leaving the company after agreeing not to renew her exclusive contract.
 On September 29, 2025, Kim signed a contract with HAKY Entertainment.
+On November 13, 2025, Kim announced the launch of her own skincare brand Neovea, which was officially launched on November 17.

 Public image

 Sowon has received attention for her beauty and physical fitness.
 On the Korea's Corporation Reputation Research Institution Monthly "Individual Girl Group Members Brand Power Ranking" Sowon placed #2 on the January 2019 search and #36 on the October 2019 search.